stepwisehq/dotnet-pipelines/README.md

 `HashPipeReader` and `HashPipeWriter` compute incremental hash sums on the data passing through the wrapped pipe.

+`HashPipeReader` incrementally computes the hash on _examined_ data.

 This can be useful for computing etags or other data fingerprints.

 ```csharp